19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Illustration

-(a)
+Illustrations

-Asays, “Zis an honest man; he never stoleB’s watch”, intending to cause it to be believed thatZdid stealB’s watch.
+(a)Asays, “Zis an honest man; he never stoleB’s watch”, intending to cause it to be believed thatZdid stealB’s watch.
 This is defamation, unless it falls within one of the exceptions.

-(b)

-Ais asked who stoleB’s watch.Apoints toZ, intending to cause it to be believed thatZstoleB’s watch.
+(b)Ais asked who stoleB’s watch.Apoints toZ, intending to cause it to be believed thatZstoleB’s watch.
 This is defamation, unless it falls within one of the exceptions.

-(c)

-Adraws a picture ofZrunning away withB’s watch, intending it to be believed thatZstoleB’s watch.
+(c)Adraws a picture ofZrunning away withB’s watch, intending it to be believed thatZstoleB’s watch.
 This is defamation, unless it falls within one of the exceptions.

 Imputation of any truth which the public good requires to be made or published

-Exception1.—It is not defamation to impute anything which is true concerning any person, if it is for the public good that the imputation should be made or published.
+First Exception.—It is not defamation to impute anything which is true concerning any person, if it is for the public good that the imputation should be made or published.
 Whether or not it is for the public good is a question of fact.

 Public conduct of public servants

-Exception2.—It is not defamation to express in good faith any opinion whatever respecting the conduct of any person touching any discharge of his public functions, or respecting his character, so far as his character appears in that conduct, and no further.
+Second Exception.—It is not defamation to express in good faith any opinion whatever respecting the conduct of any person touching any discharge of his public functions, or respecting his character, so far as his character appears in that conduct, and no further.

 Conduct of any person touching any public question

-Exception3.—It is not defamation to express in good faith any opinion whatever respecting the conduct of any person touching any public question, and respecting his character, so far as his character appears in that conduct, and no further.
+Third Exception.—It is not defamation to express in good faith any opinion whatever respecting the conduct of any person touching any public question, and respecting his character, so far as his character appears in that conduct, and no further.

 Illustration

-It is not defamation inAto express in good faith any opinion whatever respectingZ’s conduct in petitioning Government on a public question, in signing a requisition for a meeting on a public question, in presiding or attending at such a meeting, in forming or joining any society which invites the public support, in voting or canvassing for a particular candidate for any situation in the efficient discharge of the duties in which the public is interested.
+TIt is not defamation inAto express in good faith any opinion whatever respectingZ’s conduct in petitioning Government on a public question, in signing a requisition for a meeting on a public question, in presiding or attending at such a meeting, in forming or joining any society which invites the public support, in voting or canvassing for a particular candidate for any situation in the efficient discharge of the duties in which the public is interested.

-Publication of reports of proceedings of courts of justice, etc.
+Publication of reports of proceedings of courts of justice, etc\.

-Exception4.—It is not defamation to publish a substantially true report of the proceedings of a court of justice, or of Parliament, or of the result of any such proceedings.
+Fourth Exception.—It is not defamation to publish a substantially true report of the proceedings of a court of justice, or of Parliament, or of the result of any such proceedings.

-Explanation—A Magistrate or other officer holding an inquiry in open court preliminary to a trial in a court of justice, is a court within the meaning of the above section.
+Explanation.—A Magistrate or other officer holding an inquiry in open court preliminary to a trial in a court of justice, is a court within the meaning of the above section.

 Merits of case decided in a court of justice; or conduct of witnesses and others concerned therein

-Exception5.—It is not defamation to express in good faith any opinion whatever respecting the merits of any case, civil or criminal, which has been decided by a court of justice, or respecting the conduct of any person as a party, a witness or an agent, in any such case, or respecting the character of such person, as far as his character appears in that conduct, and no further.
+Fifth Exception.—It is not defamation to express in good faith any opinion whatever respecting the merits of any case, civil or criminal, which has been decided by a court of justice, or respecting the conduct of any person as a party, a witness or an agent, in any such case, or respecting the character of such person, as far as his character appears in that conduct, and no further.

-Illustration

-(a)
+Illustrations

-Asays, “I thinkZ’s evidence on that trial is so contradictory that he must be stupid or dishonest”.Ais within this exception if he says this in good faith, inasmuch as the opinion which he expresses respectsZ’s character as it appears inZ’s conduct as a witness, and no further.
+(a)Asays, “I thinkZ’s evidence on that trial is so contradictory that he must be stupid or dishonest”.Ais within this exception if he says this in good faith, inasmuch as the opinion which he expresses respectsZ’s character as it appears inZ’s conduct as a witness, and no further.

-(b)

-But ifAsays, “I do not believe whatZasserted at that trial, because I know him to be a man without veracity”,Ais not within this exception, inasmuch as the opinion which he expresses ofZ’s character is an opinion not founded onZ’s conduct as a witness.
+(b) But ifAsays, “I do not believe whatZasserted at that trial, because I know him to be a man without veracity”,Ais not within this exception, inasmuch as the opinion which he expresses ofZ’s character is an opinion not founded onZ’s conduct as a witness.

 Merits of a public performance

-Exception6.—It is not defamation to express in good faith any opinion respecting the merits of any performance which its author has submitted to the judgment of the public, or respecting the character of the author so far as his character appears in such performance, and no further.
+Sixth Exception.—It is not defamation to express in good faith any opinion respecting the merits of any performance which its author has submitted to the judgment of the public, or respecting the character of the author so far as his character appears in such performance, and no further.

-Explanation—A performance may be submitted to the judgment of the public expressly or by acts on the part of the author which imply such submission to the judgment of the public.
+Explanation.—A performance may be submitted to the judgment of the public expressly or by acts on the part of the author which imply such submission to the judgment of the public.

-Illustration

-(a)
+Illustrations

-Aperson who publishes a book, submits that book to the judgment of the public.
+(a)Aperson who publishes a book, submits that book to the judgment of the public.

-(b)

-Aperson who makes a speech in public, submits that speech to the judgment of the public.
+(b)Aperson who makes a speech in public, submits that speech to the judgment of the public.

-(c)

-An actor or a singer who appears on a public stage, submits his acting or singing to the judgment of the public.
+(c) An actor or a singer who appears on a public stage, submits his acting or singing to the judgment of the public.

-(d)

-Asays of a book published byZ, “Z’s book is foolish,Zmust be a weak man.Z’s book is indecent,Zmust be a man of impure mind”.Ais within this exception, if he says this in good faith, inasmuch as the opinion which he expresses ofZrespectsZ’s character only so far as it appears inZ’s book, and no further.
+(d)Asays of a book published byZ, “Z’s book is foolish,Zmust be a weak man.Z’s book is indecent,Zmust be a man of impure mind”.Ais within this exception, if he says this in good faith, inasmuch as the opinion which he expresses ofZrespectsZ’s character only so far as it appears inZ’s book, and no further.

-(e)

-But ifAsays, “I am not surprised thatZ’s book is foolish and indecent, for he is a weak man and a libertine”,Ais not within this exception, inasmuch as the opinion which he expresses ofZ’s character is an opinion not founded onZ’s book.
+(e) But ifAsays, “I am not surprised thatZ’s book is foolish and indecent, for he is a weak man and a libertine”,Ais not within this exception, inasmuch as the opinion which he expresses ofZ’s character is an opinion not founded onZ’s book.

 Censure passed in good faith by a person having lawful authority over another

-Exception7.—It is not defamation in a person having over another any authority, either conferred by law, or arising out of a lawful contract made with that other, to pass in good faith any censure on the conduct of that other in matters to which such lawful authority relates.
+Seventh Exception.—It is not defamation in a person having over another any authority, either conferred by law, or arising out of a lawful contract made with that other, to pass in good faith any censure on the conduct of that other in matters to which such lawful authority relates.

 Illustration

 A judge censuring in good faith the conduct of a witness or of an officer of the court; a head of a department censuring in good faith those who are under his orders; a parent censuring in good faith a child in the presence of other children; a schoolmaster, whose authority is derived from a parent, censuring in good faith a pupil in the presence of other pupils; a master censuring a servant in good faith for remissness in service; a banker censuring in good faith the cashier of his bank for his conduct as such cashier — are within this exception.

 Accusation preferred in good faith to a duly authorised person

-Exception8.—It is not defamation to prefer in good faith an accusation against any person to any of those who have lawful authority over that person with respect to the subject-matter of the accusation.
+Eighth Exception.—It is not defamation to prefer in good faith an accusation against any person to any of those who have lawful authority over that person with respect to the subject-matter of the accusation.

 Illustration

 IfAin good faith accusesZbefore a Magistrate; ifAin good faith complains of the conduct ofZ, a servant, toZ’s master; ifAin good faith complains of the conduct ofZ, a child, toZ’s father —Ais within this exception.

 Imputation made in good faith by a person for the protection of his interests

-Exception9.—It is not defamation to make an imputation on the character of another, provided that the imputation is made in good faith for the protection of the interests of the person making it, or of any other person, or for the public good.
+Ninth Exception.—It is not defamation to make an imputation on the character of another, provided that the imputation is made in good faith for the protection of the interests of the person making it, or of any other person, or for the public good.

-Illustration

-(a)
+Illustrations

-A, a shopkeeper, says toB, who manages his business, “Sell nothing toZunless he pays you ready money, for I have no opinion of his honesty”.Ais within the exception, if he has made this imputation onZin good faith for the protection of his own interests.
+(a)A, a shopkeeper, says toB, who manages his business, “Sell nothing toZunless he pays you ready money, for I have no opinion of his honesty”.Ais within the exception, if he has made this imputation onZin good faith for the protection of his own interests.

-(b)

-A, a Magistrate, in making a report to his superior officer, casts an imputation on the character ofZ.
+(b)A, a Magistrate, in making a report to his superior officer, casts an imputation on the character ofZ.
 Here, if the imputation is made in good faith and for the public good,Ais within the exception.

 Caution intended for the good of the person to whom it is conveyed or for the public good

-Exception10.—It is not defamation to convey a caution, in good faith, to one person against another, provided that the caution is intended for the good of the person to whom it is conveyed, or of some person in whom that person is interested, or for the public good.
+Tenth Exception.—It is not defamation to convey a caution, in good faith, to one person against another, provided that the caution is intended for the good of the person to whom it is conveyed, or of some person in whom that person is interested, or for the public good.

 Explanation to Exceptions

-Explanation—In proving the existence of circumstances as a defence under the Second, Third, Fifth, Sixth, Seventh, Eighth, Ninth or Tenth exception, good faith shall be presumed unless the contrary appears.
+In proving the existence of circumstances as a defence under the Second, Third, Fifth, Sixth, Seventh, Eighth, Ninth or Tenth exception, good faith shall be presumed unless the contrary appears.

 [Indian PC 1860, s.
 499]